Isuzu D-Max pick-up review

 The Isuzu doesn’t use AdBlue, so there’s no worry about filling up a second tank at the petrol station like you would in a Navara.
 Plus, Isuzu offers an excellent warranty, at 5 years or 125,000 miles.
 That puts it slightly ahead of the Navara, which is also covered for five years, but the mileage limit is set at 100,000 miles of cover.

 Load Space and Practicality

-Isuzu offers every possible combination with the D-Max, from single cab to extended and double cab models.
-It's also available with 4x2 and 4x4 drivetrains, plus a low-range gearbox that's useful for off-roading.
+While other manufacturers are focusing on double cabs, Isuzu offers single and extended cab variants of the work-focused Utility model.
+It's also available with 4x2 and 4x4 drivetrains, and all trucks get a low-range gearbox that's useful for off-roading.

 The load bay in the single cab model measures at 2,305mm by 1,570mm, with a payload capacity of 1,282kg (or 1,196kg on the 4x4 model).
 Head up to an extended cab for dimensions of 1,795mm by 1,530mm and a payload capacity of 1,141kg.

-The double cab gets a load bay of 1,552mm by 1,530mm, but the payload capacity varies based on the model you choose - with the maximum being 1,096kg.
-The towing weight for 4x4 models is 3,500kg, dropping to 2.500kg otherwise.
+The double cab gets a load bay of 1,552mm by 1,530mm, but the payload capacity varies based on the model you choose - with the maximum being 1,126kg.
+The towing weight for 4x4 models is 3,500kg, dropping to 2,500kg on the RWD model.